NonMajorNerd/nonmajornerd.github.io/characters.md

 ![Character Card](https://github.com/NonMajorNerd/nonmajornerd.github.io/blob/main/_assets/GFX/KB/CharCardSmallAnnotated.png?raw=true)

-1. Header
+#### 1. Header
   - The header includes your Character's name, the Archetype they have taken on, and their current level.
-    - Levels are gained through experience, which is not shown on the Character Card.
+    + Levels are gained through experience, which is not shown on the Character Card.
 Experience can be gained through various Events and other interactions with the game world.
-2. Archetype Icon
+#### 2. Archetype Icon
   - This icon represents the Archetype your Character has currently taken on.
-3. Character Statistics
+#### 3. Character Statistics
-  - These are your Characters statistics, including any modifiers from their Archetype and Artifact.
+  - These are your Character's statistics, including any modifiers from their Archetype and Artifact.
-    - Fortitude
+    + Fortitude
-	  - a
+      * Fortitude represents your Character's physical strength and constitution.
-    - Reflex
+    + Reflex
-	  - b
+      * Reflex represents your Character's agility and dexterity.
-	- Will
+    + Willpower
-	  - c
+      * Willpower represents your Characer's metal prowess and magical aptitude.
-4. Artifact Icon
+#### 4. Artifact Icon
   - This icon represents the Artifact your Character currently has equipped.
-5. Gold
+#### 5. Gold
   - This represents the amount of gold your Character currently has.
 Gold is used in certain Redemptions such as purchasing an Artifact Map and can be gained through various Events and other interactions with the game world.